JuhooM/mazesolver/README.md

   //6.11.2023

   Finished all movement functions, but for some reason turns are not accurate.
 When turning pi/2 it will only turn like 5pi/12.
-When inputin values if wanted turn 100deg it seems to be close to pi/2.
+If turn input value 100deg it seems to be close to pi/2.
+Needs fixing